vmware-tanzu/velero/docs/developing/build.md

 For example, to build for the Mac, run `make build-darwin-amd64`.
 All binaries are placed in `_output/bin/<GOOS>/<GOARCH>`-- for example, `_output/bin/darwin/amd64/ark`.

-Ark's `Makefile` has a convenience target, `all-build`, that builds the following platforms:
+Ark's Makefile includes a convenience target, `all-build`, that builds the following platforms:

 * linux-amd64
 * linux-arm